 Kitchen Fire - Inverell

-Firefighters ventilated the house of smoke and ensured the kitchen was safe again for for the residents to return.
+Firefighters ventilated the home of smoke and rendered the area safe for the occupants to return.

 Superintendent Adam Dewberry from Fire and Rescue NSW (FRNSW) said the leading cause of house fires in NSW is leaving cooking unattended and it was important the community remembered to keep looking when cooking.